Skip to Content

 About QC-Federal

 David Stiebel has worked in construction since before graduation, following a path that was neither direct nor easy.
-After completing his university education, he began building custom homes as a carpenter in St. Louis, steadily moving up through the ranks before relocating overseas for 34 years.
+After completing his education, he began building custom homes as a carpenter in St. Louis, steadily moving up through the ranks before relocating overseas for 34 years.

 In 1999, David accepted a Quality Control position with Baran Engineering at the Nahshonim Dry Storage Base in Israel, where he worked for 2.5 years.
 From there, his career expanded across a wide range of roles and industries, including: